 And, if I didn’t get your attention yet, the Bacillus-produced products found in natto may even help with hangover symptoms by helping to clear alcohol & aldehyde build-up (31).

 Safety of Bacillus Supplements

 Safety studies have examined strains of B. indicus, B. subtilis, B.coagulans and B. licheniformis with no adverse effects aside from a handful of case studies of opportunistic infection or possible dirt contamination of samples as these organisms are naturally found in soil.

 These few cases of infections appear strain-specific and are commonly related to a surgical introduction or specimen contamination (with dirt).
 It is worth noting that opportunism is not an exclusive concern of Bacillus as many non-Bacillus organisms (that are otherwise considered non-pathogenic) can become opportunistic in surgical procedures & immune-compromised individuals as well (10; 32).

-While strains of Bacillus anthracis & Bacillus cereus can & do pose threats to human health, these are not used in supplements.
+While Bacillus anthracis & Bacillus cereus can & do pose threats to human health, these are not used in supplements.
 The human immune system has co-evolved with non-pathogenic, non-toxin producing Bacilli like those in Megasporebiotic (and the less potent Just Thrive spore probiotic) for thousands of years.

 As you and I live in very sanitized living conditions, we are likely deficient in soil based organisms.
 I personally supplement with them & frequently recommend them to clients.

 Here's instructions for first starting a spore probiotic like Megaspore!